radiant-rstats/docker/install/rsm-msba-windows.md

 <img src="figures/rsm-jupyter.png" width="500px">

-## Updating the RSM-MSBA computing environment on macOS
+## Updating the RSM-MSBA computing environment on Windows

 To update the container use the launch script and press 6 (+ enter).
 To update the launch script itself, press 7 (+ enter).